kwresilo/ubcc1pi/docs/README.md

 # View the documentation in your web browser
 #     Please note, if you are using an ssh session then this will open up firefox on the remote machine.
-#     You may prefer to copy the docs to your local machine, or if you just need the master branch - view the docs hosted above.
+#     You may prefer to use a VNC or copy the docs to your local machine.
+If you just need the master branch - just view the docs hosted above.
-firefox html/index.html &
+firefox index.html &
 ```